MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-copy-paste.md

     :::image type="content" source="media/power-bi-visualization-copy-paste/power-bi-copy-reports.png" alt-text="Copy visual as image icon displayed.":::

 1. When your visual is ready, paste it into another application using **Ctrl + V** or right-click > Paste.
-In the screenshot below, we've pasted the visual into an email.
+In the screenshot below, we pasted the visual into an email.

    :::image type="content" source="media/power-bi-visualization-copy-paste/power-bi-email.png" alt-text="Visual pasted into Outlook.":::